This post was most recently updated on April 16, 2023

 Just because you are chief executive officer doesn’t mean mistakes cannot be made – after all, you are human, and mistakes can happen.
 However, making the same mistakes repeatedly can put you at reputational risk for how others view you.
 This can not only damage your reputation as a business leader, but it can fracture the performance of the company you run.

-Here are the most damaging mistakes that a CEO should try to avoid repeatedly making:
+Here are the most damaging mistakes to CEO reputation that should avoid being repeatedly made:

 Good CEOs need to do everything in their power to avoid public relations disasters.
 If you happen to be involved in a public relations crisis as a CEO, you will need to take the necessary steps to resolve the crisis.
-You can read more oncrisis management, and how to handle media coverage, negative media, and public relations crises.
+You can read more on how to manage a business reputationcrisis, and how to handle media coverage, negative media, and public relations crises.

-A CEO’s reputation is so critical to a company’s success – and yet, managing your reputation is one of the many things in a long list of duties and responsibilities to worry about.
-That’s why hiring an onlinereputation management company can help you get back to the things you need to do.
+CEO reputation is so critical to a company’s success – and yet, managing your reputation is one of the many things in a long list of duties and responsibilities to worry about.
+That’s why hiring an onlinereputation management company can help you get back to what you need to do.
 We’re here to help you manage your reputation, so you can run your business.